Ukrainians plead for Mariupol rescue; Russian advance crawls - NewsBreak

 For those in the Mariupol steel plant, a vast underground network of tunnels and bunkers has provided safety from airstrikes.
 But the situation has grown more dire after the Russians dropped "bunker busters" and other bombs on the plant, the mayor said Friday.

-The women who said their husbands are in the plant as part of the Azov Regiment said they feared soldiers will be tortured and killed if they are left behind and captured by the Russians.
-They asked for a Dunkirk-style mission to evacuate the fighters, a reference to the World War II operation launched to rescue surrounded Allied troops in northern France.
+The women who said their husbands are in the plant with the Azov Regiment said they feared soldiers will be tortured and killed if they are left behind and captured.

-“We need to do this right now,” said Kateryna Prokopenko, 27, speaking to the AP in Rome.

-The Azov Regiment helping to defend the steel plant has its roots in the Azov Battalion, which was formed in 2014 by far-right activists at the start of the separatist conflict in eastern Ukraine.
+The Azov Regiment has its roots in the Azov Battalion, which was formed in 2014 by far-right activists at the start of the separatist conflict in eastern Ukraine.
 Russia has referred to the regiment's past while attempting to justify the invasion.

 Associated Press journalists Jon Gambrell and Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, Yesica Fisch in Sloviansk, Lolita C. Baldor in Washington, Trisha Thompson in Rome and AP staff around the world contributed to this report.